-The costs to implement the Warm Springs Creek and its' priority tributaries actions are estimated by combining the costs for the concept proposals, plus 5% costs for project management and 15% cost for engineering and oversight.
-As costs for individual projects within the watershed are mostly conceptual at this time, funding for individual projects within the watershed will be based on cost-effectiveness and cost benefit, rather than concepts proposal estimates.
+The costs to implement the Warm Springs Creek actions are estimated by combining the costs for the concept proposals plus additional funds due to the conceptual nature of project proposals and additional unknown costs associated with project implementation (e.g. engineering, permitting, fluctuating construction material costs, etc.).
+As costs for individual projects within the watershed are conceptual, funding individual projects within the watershed will be based on identified priorities, cost-effectiveness and cost benefit, rather than concept proposal estimates.

-A total cost of \$1.6 million is preliminarily estimated to implement the proposed actions in the Warm Springs Creek.
+A total cost of around \$1.6 million is preliminarily estimated to implement the proposed actions in the Warm Springs Creek.